bird icon for twitter bird icon for twitter

 But I need to somewhat arbitrarily bring this essay to a close.
 This is because, as mentioned above, the discussion of a post-prohibition world entails the elucidation of a whole new philosophy of life, and that is a remit that calls for multiple essays - if not multiple books.
 There are just so many points at which the author fears leaving the readers behind thanks to the many kneejerk objections that said readers are sure to imagine based on their lifelong programming in the anti-drug ideology of the Drug War.
 The author feels the need, therefore, to go forth slowly and deliberately, being sure to address each predictable objection that sprouts up mushroom-like in his path.
 I was tempted, for instance, to include a quotation from Poe about the positive use of morphine in paragraph one, but I forbore, realizing that the reader will have been brainwashed since grade school to believe that safe use is impossible for such drugs, wherefore I must first explain to them how my advocated sea change in drug attitudes would make abuse unlikely and also contain ways to easily combat unwanted dependencies that should occur in specific cases.

 So, I ask the reader to stay tuned for installment three of "After the Drug War" for more about the distinguishing characteristics of the ideal post-prohibition world.
 Meanwhile, please remember that prohibition ideology is like a vampire.
-It will continue to take victims until we drive a stake through its heart: which means in plain English that we have to do more than re-legalize mother nature - we have to expose and refute the hateful and counterproductive assumptions upon which we outlawed mother nature in the first place.
+It will continue to take victims until we drive a stake through its heart: which means in plain English that we have to do more than re-legalize Mother Nature - we have to expose and refute the hateful and counterproductive assumptions upon which we outlawed Mother Nature in the first place.

 Spoiler alert: In the next installment, I plan to discuss how today's tech triumphalism is based on assumptions that are at odds with the post-prohibition priorities of human empowerment and psychological self-sufficiency.

 Finally, for the record, here is the quote that I withheld from paragraph one above for fear of mortifying the brainwashed reader.
-The takeaway message from this quote from Poe is simply that the wise use of drugs (which, yes, is actually possible by full-grown adults) can make one happy with life - can help one live with oneself and not require capitalistic gewgaws to make their world complete.
+The takeaway message from this quote from Poe is simply that the wise use of drugs (which, yes, is actually possible by full-grown adults) can make one happy with life - can help one live with oneself and not require capitalistic gewgaws to make their world complete5.

-"In the meantime the morphine had its customary effect- that of enduing all the external world with an intensity of interest.
+"In the meantime the morphine 6 had its customary effect- that of enduing all the external world with an intensity of interest.
 In the quivering of a leaf- in the hue of a blade of grass- in the shape of a trefoil- in the humming of a bee- in the gleaming of a dew-drop- in the breathing of the wind- in the faint odors that came from the forest- there came a whole universe of suggestion- a gay and motley train of rhapsodical and immethodical thought." --from "A Tale of the Ragged Mountains," by Edgar Allan Poe.

 After the Drug War, we would actually acknowledge such states of mind to be A GOOD THING!!!